 Normal bird feeders are unlikely to attract green woodpeckers.
 They are mostly ground feeders and their diet largely consists of ants.
 Other foods you can use to attract green woodpecker include:

 ‘Attracting green woodpeckers is a bit ‘hit and miss’.
 It often comes down to habitat and the right environment.
 If you have a grass garden, consider leaving half the grass longer to provide a variety of hunting ground and cover for the woodpeckers.

 About The Green Woodpecker

-Green woodpeckers live in trees, like most birds.
+The green woodpecker is the largest of the UK’s woodpecker population.
+They live in trees, like most birds.
 They dig out holes in the trunks of trees found in broad-leaved woodland.
 Their beaks are weaker than other woodpeckers, like the great spotted woodpecker and so they favour softer tree trunks when making a nest.